entn-at/tf-kaldi-speaker/README.md

 # Acknowledgements

-The computational resources are mainly supported by Dr. Liang He.
+The computational resources are initially provided by Prof. Gales, and then mainly supported by Dr. Liang He.

 # Last ...